atmtools/konrad/README.md

 CliMT handles a variety of underlying FORTRAN code and provides precompiled binary wheels for some Python versions and operating systems.

-### Python >3.7
-However, for Python >3.7 the FORTRAN libraries need to be compiled locally.
+However (for Python >3.7) the FORTRAN libraries need to be compiled locally.
 In this case, you need to specify a C compiler, a FORTRAN compiler, and the target architecture using the corresponding environment variables:
 ```bash